Vladimir Plahotniuc: Political activity

+In the 2000s, Vladimir Plahotniuc had strong business ties to the family of the Moldovan President Vladimir Voronin and was considered close to the ruling Party of Communists of the Republic of Moldova.
+In 2008, after the resignation of Vasile Tarlev, he was on the short list of the next possible prime minister, but, in the end, Zinaida Greceanîi was chosen.

 In August 2010 Plahotniuc stated: "I don't get involved in politics.
 I'm not interested in running on a party list."
-But on the evening of 19 November 2010, during the meeting of the Political Bureau of the Democratic Party of Moldova, it was decided to include Plahotniuc on the 2nd spot on its electoral party list.
-As result, he delegated the administration of his businesses to his managers to be able to dedicate himself to politics.
-He became a member of the Parliament in December 2010, a position he held until October 2013 when he resigned.
+But on the evening of 19 November 2010, during the meeting of the Political Bureau of the Democratic Party of Moldova, it was decided to include Plahotniuc in 2nd place on its electoral party list.
+As a result, he delegated the administration of his businesses to his managers to be able to dedicate himself to politics.
+He became a member of the Parliament in December 2010, a position he held until October 2013, when he resigned.

-On 30 December 2010, during the Democratic Party National Political Council session, Plahotniuc was appointed Deputy Chairman of the Democratic Party of Moldova.
+On 30 December 2010 Plahotniuc was appointed deputy chairman of the Democratic Party of Moldova at the party's National Political Council session.
 On the same day he was elected as the First Deputy Speaker of the Parliament of the Republic of Moldova.
-He was also elected as a member of the Commission of Economy, Budget and Finance within the Parliament of Moldova.
+He was also elected as a member of the Parliament's Economy, Budget and Finance Committee.

 On 19 May 2011, by presidential decree, Marian Lupu founded the National Council for the Judiciary Reform, which included Plahotniuc as vice-chairman.

 In June 2012, Plahotniuc became First Deputy Chairman of the Democratic Party of Moldova.

-On 15 February 2013, the parliamentary fraction of PCRM and PLDM, without the conclusion of the Parliamentary Commission "Legal Committee for appointments and immunities" of the Parliament of the Republic of Moldova, together voted motion of no confidence to Vladimir Plahotniuc.
-Following this decision, supported by the votes of 73 out of 101 deputies from the Communist Party and Liberal Democratic Party, the office of First Deputy Speaker of the Parliament of Moldova was abolished and this is what determined Vladimir Plahotniuc to resign.
-In its turn, Vlad Plahotniuc – urged the Prime Minister Vlad Filat, who was later condemned for influence peddling and passive corruption, to follow his lead.
-At the end of October 2013, Vladimir Plahotniuc resigned from the MP position.

-The motion of no confidence was the reason given in January 2016 by the Moldovan President Nicolae Timofti, to reject the Vlad Plahotniuc candidature for the Prime Minister Position.
-Timofti has mentioned, "Plahotniuc is not qualified for the Prime-Minister position".
-He further precise that among the qualifications for that position are "the integrity of the candidate must not give rise to doubt".
+On 15 February 2013, the parliamentary group of PCRM and PLDM, without the conclusion of the Parliament's "Legal Committee for Appointments and Immunities", together voted a motion of no confidence in Plahotniuc.
+Following this decision, supported by the votes of 73 out of 101 deputies from the Communist Party and Liberal Democratic Party, the office of First Deputy Speaker of the Parliament of Moldova was abolished, and this is what prompted Plahotniuc to resign.
+In his turn, Plahotniuc urged the prime minister, Vlad Filat, who was later condemned for influence peddling and passive corruption, to follow his lead.
+At the end of October 2013, Plahotniuc resigned as MP.
+The motion of no confidence was the reason given in January 2016 by the Moldovan President, Nicolae Timofti, to reject Plahotniuc's candidature for the position of prime minister.
+Timofti said that "Plahotniuc is not qualified for the Prime-Minister position".
+He further said that among the qualifications for that position are that "the integrity of the candidate must not give rise to doubt".